Code-Institute-Submissions/molacuizine/README.md

 ### CRUD authorisation and security features

-A user would be have access to only their profile page and thus could only update their own profile.
+A user would be able to have access to only their profile page and thus could only update their own profile.
 This was achived using the django login decorator.

 A user would be able to apply CRUD operations to items stored in their bag sessions only.